Understanding Cognitive Behavioral Therapy for Insomnia and How it Can Help Your Sleep

 What Is Cognitive Behavioral Therapy for Insomnia?

-CBT-I is a structured, evidence-based therapy designed to help people overcome insomnia.
-Unlike sleeping pills, it focuses on changing the habits, thoughts and emotions that cause or worsen insomnia.
+Cognitive Behavioral Therapy for Insomnia (CBT-I) is a structured, evidence-based therapy designed to help people overcome insomnia.
+Unlike sleeping pills, it focuses on changing the habits, thoughts, and emotions that cause or worsen insomnia.
 It combines cognitive therapy, which addresses negative beliefs about sleep, with behavioral techniques that improve sleep quality.
 CBT-I is a brief therapy and typically involves 6-8 sessions.
-The goal is to teach skills that promote natural, healthy sleep patterns and can help you quickly self-correct if sleep gets messy in the future.
+The goal is to teach skills that promote natural, healthy sleep patterns, helping you quickly self-correct if sleep gets messy in the future.

 How Does CBT-I Work?